Majority bonus system: Bonus and jackpot

-The jackpot system essentially gives the size of the jackpot or the vote share (whichever is higher, making it a conditional system and an effectively flexible "bonus"), while the bonus system gives the bonus and a proportional share of the rest of the seats.
+The jackpot system essentially gives the size of the jackpot or the vote share (whichever is higher, making it a conditional electoral system and an effectively flexible "bonus"), while the bonus system gives the bonus and a proportional share of the rest of the seats.
 The jackpot only modifies the seat share when the largest party's proportional seats count based on its vote share is below the size of the jackpot.
 As the table shows, especially with a high bonus/jackpot, the two methods lead to different result, with the bonus always providing a higher seat share.
 For this reason the two are not usually directly compared in this, majority bonuses tend to be smaller than jackpots.
 The effect of a 55% jackpot for example is better compared to a bonus of around 10% to 30%.

 Effective majority bonuses

-Many winner-take-all electoral system have been described as providing a bonus to certain parties.
+Many winner-take-all systems have been described as providing a bonus to certain parties.
 Systems using single-member districts, particularly first-preference plurality (FPP) usually favor candidates of larger parties.
 A Common argument for mixed-member majoritarian implementations of parallel voting is an effective bonus for certain parties.
-Some properties of other mixed systems such as so called the "winner compensation" element of Hungarian electoral system have been criticized for being effectively just a majority bonus disguised as compensation.
+Some properties of other mixed systems such as a "winner compensation" element of Hungarian electoral system have been criticized for being effectively just a majority bonus disguised as compensation.
 Overhang seats in systems using the mixed-member proportional principle are also effectively bonus seats for certain parties.